Free personalized radio that

 By 1968, Taylor had become addicted to heroin.
 In an attempt to overcome his addiction, he moved to London, where he submitted a demo tape to Peter Asher, former member of Peter & Gordon, then working for the Beatles' Apple Records label.
 As a result, Taylor was signed to Apple and recorded his debut solo album, James Taylor, released in the U.K. in December 1968 and in the U.S. in February 1969.
 Initially, it received little attention.
 A more pressing concern, however, was that Taylor had not been able to kick heroin.
 As a result, he returned to the U.S. and checked into the Austin Riggs Hospital in Massachusetts.
 By July 1969, he had recovered sufficiently to make his solo debut at the Troubadour nightclub in Los Angeles, but soon after he was in a motorcycle accident and broke both of his hands, which put him out of commission for several months.

-Meanwhile, Taylor had acted in a feature film, Two-Lane Blacktop, co-starring with the Beach Boys' Dennis Wilson.
-It was not successful, and Taylor never pursued an acting career, though it has been well reviewed subsequently.
-Taylor also worked on a new album, returning to record stores in April 1971 with Mud Slide Slim and the Blue Horizon.
+Meanwhile, Taylor acted in a feature film, Two-Lane Blacktop, co-starring with the Beach Boys' Dennis Wilson.
+It was not successful, and Taylor didn't pursue an acting career, though the movie has been well-reviewed since then.
+Taylor also worked on a new album, returning to record stores in April 1971 with Mud Slide Slim & the Blue Horizon.
 As he toured the U.S., the LP spent the summer in the Top Ten, eventually peaking just below the top of the charts, paced by its first single, "You've Got a Friend," written by Carole King, which hit number one in July and went gold.
 A second single, "Long Ago and Far Away," reached the Top 40, and the album eventually sold more than two million copies.
 On March 14, 1972, Taylor won the 1971 Grammy for Best Pop Vocal Performance, Male, for "You've Got a Friend."